ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 usual_php_stack_trace_goes_here
 ```

-One more thing to explain is “$backtraceDepth” argument in “includeScript” method.
+One more thing to explain is "$backtraceDepth" argument in "includeScript" method.
 The clue is that it could be useful in implementation of other context low-level methods.

 ```php
 public function includeAllScripts($path, $extension = 'php')